one-touch-provisioning/otp-gitops/README.md

 ## Shout outs 📣

 This asset has been built on the shoulders of giants and leverages the great work and effort undertaken by the [Cloud Native Toolkit - GitOps Production Deployment Guide](https://github.com/cloud-native-toolkit/multi-tenancy-gitops), [IBM Garage TSA](https://github.com/ibm-garage-tsa/cp4mcm-installer) and [Red Hat Communities of Practice](https://github.com/redhat-cop) teams.
-Without these efforts, then this asset would have struggled to get off the ground.
+Without these efforts, then this pattern would have struggled to get off the ground.

 The reference architecture for this GitOps workflow can be found [here](https://cloudnativetoolkit.dev/adopting/use-cases/gitops/gitops-ibm-cloud-paks/).